Learning What’s in a Name with Graphical Models

 An empty cell means either it is impossible (e.g. a two-word entity can’t have an OOV rate of 0.25) or there were not enough (fewer than five) relevant entities to form a reliable score.

 With stronger predictive power on OOV words, we can additionally expect better performance on long, multi-word entities.
 That’s because OOV words are dangerous information gaps inside named entities.
 They’re easy to misclassify, and when they are the entire entity prediction is counted as incorrect.
 MEMMs are able to fill those gaps to an extent by using word features.
-As a result, we don’t see as drastic of a performance deterioration for longer entities as observed with the HMM:
+As a result, we don’t see the drastic performance deterioration for longer entities observed with the HMM:

 An empty cell means there were not enough (fewer than five) relevant entities.
 E.g. in the precision tab, there were not enough entities predicted to be a location name that were five words long.